The Office (American TV series) season 8: Critical response

-In retrospect, many members of the cast and crew felt that the season was not the show's best.
+In retrospect, many cast and crew members felt that the season was not the show's best.
 Rainn Wilson said that the season made some mistakes "creatively"; for instance, he argued that the chemistry between Spader and Helms was "a bit dark" and that the show should have gone for a "brighter and more energized" relationship.
 Brian Baumgartner felt that the show "stayed status quo [with the previous year], but without a key piece" and "didn't make a firm decision" on the direction it was headed.
 Ben Silverman, one of the show's producers, said that "it didn't have the sense of purpose and focus" that the next season would have.

 Episodes

 In the following table, "U.S. viewers (million)" refers to the number of Americans who viewed the episode on the night of broadcast.
 Episodes are listed by the order in which they aired, and may not necessarily correspond to their production codes.